berry-13/key-cycle-proxy/README.md

 ## Usage
-Start the server by running the command `npm start`
+Start the server by running the command `node server.js`

 The server will automatically handle the routing and key rotation for you